By proceeding with your booking you are deemed to have accepted the following terms and conditions for the hire of the hall.

 Sherwood Park Hall booking administrator, on behalf of the trustees, has the right to refuse any booking for whatever reason, including concern over potential noise levels and other nuisances especially to neighbours.
 With this in mind, the hall is unlikely to accept bookings for unsupervised teenage and young adult parties; bookings of this nature are at the discretion of the directors.

-- No charge if cancelled 4 weeks or more before a booking
+- 100% Refunded if cancelled 4 weeks or more before a booking

 - 50% of booking charge is due if cancellation is between 4 and 1 weeks before a booking

-- 100% of booking charge is due if cancellation is 1 week or less before a booking
+- 100% of booking charged and not refunded if cancellation is 1 week or less before a booking

 - Any restrictions regarding COVID19 a full refund will be given.